CsBigDataHub/working-with-vim/pages/plugins.md

 call plug#end()
 ```

-The plugins are specified by their Github directory, so the above `fatih/vim-go` plugin refers to the https://github.com/fatih/vim-go repository.
+The plugins are specified using their Github directory.
+So, the above `fatih/vim-go` plugin refers to the https://github.com/fatih/vim-go repository.

 After updating `.vimrc` with a new or deleted plugin, you need to reload; it is easiest to just quit and restart vim. <span class="sidenote">You can also run `:source %` to source your config when you are editing it, personally I prefer quit/restart, it's less typing.</span>

-You can then install the plugins using the command: `:PlugInstall`
+After reloading, install the plugins using the command: `:PlugInstall`

 ## Remove a Plugin

-If you want to delete a plugin, remove the line from your config, quit and restart, and then run `:PlugClean`
+If you want to delete a plugin, remove the line from your config.
+Quit and restart Vim, and then run `:PlugClean`.
+You will be prompted to delete the directory, type `Y`.

 ## Update Plugins